The Bad Girl's Guide

 The Bad Girl's Guide is an American sitcom starring Jenny McCarthy, Marcelle Larice, Christina Moore, Stephanie Childers, and Johnathan McClain.
 The series aired on UPN from May 24 to July 5, 2005.

-The TV show was based on the best-selling Bad Girls Guides by Cameron Tuttle, who was the show's co-creator and co-executive producer.
+The TV show was based on the best-selling The Bad Girls Guide by Cameron Tuttle, who was the show's co-creator and co-executive producer.